 Disclosure: This article may contain affiliate links.
 We will make a small commission from these links if you order something, at no additional cost to you.

-Since there are only five 2023 National Park free entrance days, you'll need to plan ahead to make the most of them.
-Martin Luther King, Jr Day is the first of the free days at National Parks.
+Since there are only six 2024 National Park free entrance days, you'll need to plan ahead to make the most of them.
+Martin Luther King, Jr Day in January is the first of the free days at National Parks.

-Here are the 2023 National Park Free Entrance Dates.
-Usage fees are waived at National Parks on these 5 days in 2023:
+Here are the six 2024 National Park Free Entrance Dates when usage fees are waived at all National Parks:

 - November 11, Veterans Day